YAD365/d365-commerce-telemetry/Kusto/README.md

 # Commerce EventIds
-Below are the list of events emitted to customer application insights
+Below are the list of events currently emitted to customer application insights

 | Event Id | Event Name |
 | :------- | :--------- |